blasvicco/CFem2DHeat/README.md

 For the moment I developed a really poor estimation of the flux vectors and for that, the improvement of this section is in the TODO list with high priority, for this reason I will not spend time to explain something that I hope I will change soon.

 ### Post Process
-The most simple but not less important section of our module is the post process, where we store in a text file with a special format the result we get.
+The most simple but not less important section of our module is the post process, where we store in a text file with a special format the results we get.
-The format of the file is determined by GID and you can read more about it [here](http://www-opale.inrialpes.fr/Aerochina/info/en/html-version/gid_17.html)
+The format of the file is determined by GID and you can read more about it [here](http://www-opale.inrialpes.fr/Aerochina/info/en/html-version/gid_17.html).

 You can see an example of the output in the file [test_flux.post.res](https://github.com/blasvicco/CFem2DHeat/blob/master/CFem2DHeat/bin/tests/test_flux.post.res).